DEFRA/ffc-development-guide/standards/configuration-management.md

 To improve performance in CI, keys should follow a convention that gives the narrowest scope possible.

-For example, if a value is only used for one service or will vary depending on the service then it should be scoped to either `service/common` or `service/enviornment`
+For example, if a value is only used for one service or will vary depending on the service then it should be scoped to either `service/common` or `service/environment`

 Only values that are used by everyone should be scoped to `common/` or `environment/`

 ### Exceptions to the rule

 The are some values that are exceptions to this rule because of dynamic infrastructure provisioning and related test execution in CI.

+> Note: these exceptions only apply to the Sandpit (`SND`) environment.

 #### Ingress values